ArkhamCookie/RustyPage/README.md

-# RustyHome
+# RustyPage

-RustyHome is a simple startpage configurable with a simple [TOML](https://toml.io/) file.
+RustyPage is a simple startpage configurable with a simple [TOML](https://toml.io/) file.

 ## Features